FredKSchott/snowpack/docs/04-advanced-usage.md

 ## Features

-### Hot Module Reloading (HMR)
+### Hot Module Replacement

-Hot Module Reloading (HMR) is the ability to update your web app during development without refreshing the page.
+Hot Module Replacement (HMR) is the ability to update your web app during development without refreshing the page.
 Imagine changing some CSS, hitting save, and then instantly seeing your change reflected on the page without a refresh.
 That's HMR.

 Snowpack supports full HMR out-of-the-box for the following served files: